auth0/docs/articles/migrations/guides/yahoo-userinfo-updates.md

 |Extended Profile |sub, name, given_name, family_name, locale, email, email_verified, birthdate, profile_images, picture, preferred_username, phone_number, nickname |
 |Extended Write | sub, name, given_name, family_name, locale, email, email_verified, birthdate, profile_images, picture, preferred_username, phone_number, nickname |

-If you don't select any permission in the Auth0 connection settings, Auth0 will ask for the 'openid' scope, which will return the profile fields that correspond to whatever API Permission you specified in the Yahoo Application.
+If you do not select any permissions in the Auth0 connection settings, Auth0 will by default ask for the `openid` scope, which will return the profile fields that correspond to whatever API Permission you specified in the Yahoo Application.
 For example, if your Yahoo application is configured with `Read Public Extended`, it will return the `sub, name, given_name, family_name, locale, email, email_verified, birthdate, profile_images, picture, preferred_username, phone_number and nickname` fields.

 **Do I need to take any action?**

 Auth0 will default to send the `openid` scope when authenticating with Yahoo.

-If you are using the Yahoo connection to authenticate users and get their basic information, your application will still work without changes.
+If you are using the Yahoo connection to authenticate users and get their basic information, your application will continue to work without changes.

-If your application is accessing fields in the user profile that are no longer available, then you will need to make sure you enable the right scopes in the Auth0 dashboard and adjust your application code to use the proper field names.
+If your application is accessing fields in the user profile that are no longer available, then you will need to make sure you enable the right Connection Attribute in the Auth0 dashboard and adjust your application code to use the proper field names.